Soudari0804/Brain-Tumor-Analysis/README.md

 Uses deep learning models (VGG Network, YOLOv7) to analyze images.
 Displays detection results, highlighting any abnormalities.
 Brain Tumor Analyzer: Enables users to upload MRI/CT images for tumor analysis.

+Step 1: Upload MRI Scan
+Users can begin the tumor analysis by uploading their MRI or CT scan images through the Brain Tumor Analyzer.
+The system accepts medical image formats such as JPG, PNG, or DICOM for processing.
+Once uploaded, the image is preprocessed and prepared for deep learning-based analysis.
 <img src="https://github.com/user-attachments/assets/11f1c9c0-39bd-450e-a7e3-9cdc572500ec" width="500"/>

+Step 2: Click on "Analyze" to Get Results
+After uploading the MRI, users need to click the "Analyze" button.
+The system then processes the image using the VGG Network and YOLOv7 models, enhanced with attention mechanisms and feature pyramids.
+The deep learning model detects abnormalities and segments the tumor region if present.
 <img src="https://github.com/user-attachments/assets/259842cb-2b8e-498a-82c2-18d7a33f83c5" width="500"/>

+Step 3: View Detection Results
+The analyzed image is displayed with detection highlights, showing whether a tumor is present or not.
+If detected, the system provides information about tumor type, size, and possible stages.
+Users can then proceed with further analysis or consult the chatbot for treatment options and recommendations.
 <img src="https://github.com/user-attachments/assets/860d0825-fe9f-4018-bb42-f554c39e05b8" width="500"/>

 Provides real-time support using NLP.
 Answers queries about tumor types, stages, and treatment options.
 Offers personalized recommendations based on user input.
 Chatbot: Provides real-time support for queries related to tumor types, treatment options, and recommendations.

+Find Nearby Hospitals
+Users can enter their location name or allow location access.
+The chatbot fetches a list of nearby hospitals specializing in brain tumor treatment.
 <img src="https://github.com/user-attachments/assets/c5978f40-c129-43a9-afe3-84e011f2d72f" width="500"/>

+Hospital Address & Details
+Once a hospital is selected, the chatbot provides its full address, contact details, and website (if available).
+Users can also get directions or additional details for consultation and treatment options.
 <img src="https://github.com/user-attachments/assets/c1e32eb5-a028-4598-a3d5-3932927da426" width="500"/>

 Component Interaction